logzio/logz-docs/_source/user-guide/k360/index.md

 Kubernetes 360 is a unified platform combining a true log analytics solution, the best Prometheus metrics monitoring, and the value of distributed tracing powered by Jaeger that enables DevOps teams to monitor applications deployed in Kubernetes environments.

 The platform utilizes Kubernetes' numerous advantages for dev and ops teams, allowing you to monitor application SLOs in a simple, efficient, and actionable manner.
-Kubernetes 360 offers flexibility and visibility while providing service discovery and load balancing and allowing developer autonomy and business agility.
+Kubernetes 360 offers flexibility and visibility while providing service discovery, balancing load, and allowing developer autonomy and business agility.

 #### Prerequisites